 If you follow these guidelines you’ll have better ads and lower CPAs in no time.
 Just remember - there are no rules, only the target audience for an ad sees that ad so take some creative risks and have fun.

-Will Francis is the Creative Director and Founder of Vandal London, Social Media expert and IDM tutor in the Professional Certificate in Content Marketing.
+Will Francis is the Creative Director and Founder of Vandal London, Social Media expert and tutor in the IDM Award in Content Marketing.